 - Profit margins: Retail margins are thin.
 Banks want EBITDA coverage of 1.25x debt service, which most shops can't show on tax returns (since they minimize taxable income legally).

 - Seasonality: Banks see seasonal revenue dips as risk.
-Alternative lenders see them as normal.
+Alternative funders see them as normal.

 - Collateral: Inventory is poor collateral.
 Banks want real estate or equipment with liquid resale value.